slavielle/grabbag/README.md

 Grabbag is a library that aims provide a simple secure way to request PHP objects chains

 # Features :
-* Compact and dotted syntax
+* Compact and dotted syntax pathes using uniform syntax for getter, method or property
-* Getter, method, property uniform syntax
-* Prevent NULL or exception while accessing object chains and provide a default value
+* Prevent exception while accessing objects chains and provide a default value
-* Multiple objects requesting
+* multiple results using #each
-* Structured result
+* Structured result using path array

 # Example